elimbaum/eecs-senior-project/notes.md

 Another issue: only 13M free on disk, lli is ~30M (static & dynamic).
 So I will need to figure out the disk image resizing thing.

 ok, so initial hyp test (with MMIOFU) looks like we save about 1,887,905 cycles (1887905451 ticks) per calculation (ran 1000 total on that test.) that doesn’t totally seem right.
 Hm.
 Not sure what tick/cycle/time exchange is.
 Saved 19894 instructions per iter?
 That makes a little more sense. function call, floating point math, square root?
-I would have though more of these were native but I guess not. so even say 40 iterations (pretty accurate) of square root, that looks like around 160 reg read/80 write on X. That’s 80 mac executions, maybe 1000 register access conservative. call it 100/1000. reg access can be 1 cycle. mac execute… 10 cycles? so that’s 2000 cycles. could be huge savings.
+I would have though more of these were native but I guess not. so even say 40 iterations (pretty accurate) of square root, that looks like around 160 reg read/80 write on X. That’s 80 mac executions, maybe 1000 register access conservative. call it 100/1000. reg access can be 1 cycle. mac execute… 10 cycles? so that’s 2000 cycles. could be huge savings. *Rajit has sent me timings*

 ### mmap